 No matter what you do or what position you hold; people count on you.
 Think about the people that you count on every day, in every setting or circumstance.
 You are one of those people to someone else.
 We are responsible to each other; the key is also being accountable to them.
 There’s an old saying that one “oh no!” wipes out ten “atta boys”.
 Go out and make this a great week for yourself and those that you are responsible to and those that you are responsible for.
 See how contagious a little responsibility can be and demonstrate what accountability looks like.
 Own your actions, your promises and your words.

 Today’s verse is from the Old Testament, a time before Jesus Christ.
-Think about how the world was during that time period and all of the chaos that consumed everyone.
-I imagine it to be a very scary time to live in; between the wars, slavery, punishments, Kings and Rulers not to mention that God was not very happy with His people.
+Think about how the world was during that time period and the chaos that consumed everyone.
+I imagine it to be a very scary time to live in: between the wars, slavery, punishments, Kings and Rulers not to mention that God was not very happy with His people.
 No one was taking responsibility for themselves or their actions.
-Isaiah was trying to tell the people who was really in charge of their lives.
+Isaiah was trying to tell the people who really was in charge of their lives.

 No one but the Lord was responsible for all of these things; not a single King was in control, the Lord was.
-Yet still, we didn’t listen and we continued to ignore our responsibilities.
+Yet still, no one was listening, and people continued to ignore their responsibilities.
 The Lord is our Judge, our lawgiver and our King and He saved us through His Son Jesus Christ.
 It was God who took responsibility for our salvation and sent His Son to us.
-It was Jesus who took the responsibility to live a perfect life, to teach us how to live and was even held accountable for our sins.
+It was Jesus who took the responsibility to live a perfect life, to teach us how to live and even accepted the responsibility of paying for our sins.
 God gave us the laws but Jesus Christ’s death and resurrection took away our failures to follow the laws (sin).
-It was God who held Jesus accountable for our sins and yet, He also granted each of us eternal life through faith in Him.
+It was God who held Jesus accountable for our sins and yet, He granted each of us eternal life through faith in Him.
 We can count on Him to be with us in our journey here on earth; He’ll never say “I’m not felling it today”.